sdmx-twg/vtl/v2.2/docs/reference_manual/operators/Aggregate and Analytic operators/Analytic invocation/content.rst

   * If *windowClause* is specified, then the set of Data Points is the one specified by *windowClause* (see *windowsClause* and *LimitClause* explained above).

-For the invocation at Data Set level, the resulting Data Set has the same Measures as the input Data Set *firstOperand*.
-For the invocation at Component level, the resulting Data Set has the Measures of the input Data Set plus the Measures explicitly calculated through the **calc** clause.
+For the invocation at Data Set level, the resulting Data Set has the same Identifiers and Measures as the input Data Set *firstOperand*, and the Attribute propagation rule is applied for every Viral Attribute in the Data Set by combining, for each row, all the Attribute values in the data points present in relative window.

-For the invocation at Data Set level, the Attribute propagation rule is applied.
-For invocation at Component level, the Attributes calculated within the *calc* clause are maintained in the result; for all the other Attributes that are defined as viral, the Attribute propagation rule is applied (for the semantics, see the Attribute Propagation Rule section in the User Manual).
+For the invocation at Component level through the **calc** operator or the **calc** clause, the resulting Data Set retains all the original components of the input Data Set plus the components explicitly calculated by it (see the calc operator).

-As mentioned, the Analytic invocation at component level can be done within the **calc** clause, both as part of a Join operator and the **calc** operator (see the parameter *aggrCalc* of those operators), therefore, for a better comprehension fo the behaviour at Component level, see also those operators.
+For the invocation at Component level through the **filter** operator or the **filter** clause, the resulting Data Set retains all the original components of the input Data Set (see the filter operator).
+The scalar value assumed by the analytic invocation at each data point is used to compute the rest of the condition.